FAQs

 Puppy choice is at no sooner than 3 weeks old via FaceTime, Zoom, or photos & videos in reservation order.
 You can read all about my complete adoption process on my Adopting a Puppy page!

-Can I visit my puppy?
+Can I visit my puppy in-person?

-Yes!
+Resoundingly, YES!
 You are encouraged to visit and bond with your puppy at my Puppy Play Date at 5-6 weeks of age.
 Bring a toy or blanket for your puppy and get to know him or her, meet the parent dogs and get to know our family too!
 Come with any questions you may have and we can discuss each of them.

 My goal as a family-oriented breeder is to make the puppy adoption experience involved and personal from day one.
 In addition to my Puppy Play Date, you’ll receive photos of your puppy week-by-week.
 And I’m always available to talk on the phone, answer questions, and even FaceTime you with your puppy.